 Anders Skanlund has been in the power industry for more than 20 years.
 He holds an MSc in civil engineering from the Norwegian Institute of Technology in Trondheim and an MBA from the University of British Columbia in Vancouver, Canada.
 After his studies, he spend 10 years in various management positions in Norsk Hydro related to business development, strategy, trading, and portfolio management.
 He has worked 5 years as partner and strategy consultant with Thema Consulting Group, 9 years with Statnett as head of market design and as senior advisor in its European affairs department, and is now chief commercial officer for Heimdall Power.
 His work has focused on power markets, business development and strategy, and European and regional integration and cooperation.

-Grace McLoughlin works with Smart Wires as a Strategy Analyst.
+Grace McLoughlin works with Smart Wires as Manager Marketing & Communications.
 Based in Dublin, she works in the areas of business development, project execution, and regulation.
 She has a strong interest in energy policy and regulation, believing that it can become an enabler of the energy transition by supporting the use of flexible modular solutions.
 Grace holds a Bachelor of Commerce International from University College Dublin.

 Norbert Juschicz is the CEO and Co-Founder of Greenwood-Power.
 After studying at the university of applied sciences, he started to collect experience in the field of automatization, electronics and electrical engineering.
 After 8 years as product manager and developer at a big manufacturer for instrument transformers for medium and low voltage, he started the fast growing company GWP, together with Willibald Bacher CTO and Co-Founder.